Project Overview

 Commercial fungal inoculants have become readily available as an option for sustainable farmers.
 Products are touted to improve nutrient efficiency, root system growth, and water absorption; however, limited research is available as to the impact of these products on tomato production.

-Our study will examine if commercial fungal inoculant can have an impact on yield or disease resistance in tomatoes.
+Our study examined if commercial fungal inoculant can have an impact on yield or disease resistance in tomatoes.
 If fungal inoculants can impact the disease resistance and yield of tomatoes, farmers could further the ecological health of their farms by decreasing their fungicide usage, and increase their economic viability through increasing profits from their tomato harvests.